Running for Health and Wellbeing

 A Runner’s Heart is for women who run to feel better, not to chase a number on a scale.
 Whether you are starting from scratch, coming back after a break, or already out the door most weeks, the goal here is the same: steady, doable running that supports your health, your energy, and your headspace.
 You will find practical guides on how to start, how to keep going, how to stay safe on your own, and what the research actually says, written plainly and without the hype.

-Stress Alive
+Less Stress

 How to Prevent Common Running Injuries

-Most beginner running injuries are preventable — the main culprit is ramping up too fast, not running itself.
+Most beginner running injuries are preventable.
+The main culprit is ramping up too fast, not running itself.

 Understanding Running Pace for Beginners

-Most beginners run their easy runs too fast and then wonder why running feels so hard — here is what pace actually means and why slowing down works.
+Most beginners run their easy runs too fast and then wonder why running feels so hard.
+Here is what pace actually means and why slowing down works.

 How to Build a Running Habit That Sticks